yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-billing-profile.md

 ### Usage Breakdown

 Shows a breakdown of costs for the current billing cycle.
-YugabyteDB Managed billing is based on your actual usage across the following dimensions:
+YugabyteDB Aeon billing is based on your actual usage across the following dimensions:

 - Instance Capacity
 - Disk Storage